Tag Heuer’s Android Wear watch is pricey

 “I hope they sell millions and millions and millions of them,” said Jean-Claude Biver about the Apple Watch.
 Biver leads watchmaking efforts for Tag Heuer owner LVMH Moet Hennesey Louis Vuitton SE.
 “The more they sell, the more a few people will want something different and come to Tag Heuer.”

 Two of the most charmingly whimsical entertainment franchises on the planet are together at last, thanks to this week’s release of the Adventure Time Level Kit for LittleBigPlanet 3 on PlayStation 4.
 The downloadable add-on pack has a playable level with various materials, objects, decorations, and stickers you can use to customize your Sackboy/Sackgirl and create your own stages.

 Additionally, there’s an Adventure Time Costume Pack with Finn, Jack, Ice King, Gunter, and Cosmic Owl outfits.
-That sells for US$6, or US$2 if you want to buy the costumes individually, while the Level Kit is priced at US$5.

 DC Comics' film struggles detailed